izzydharma/advprog-publisher/README.md

 * Automated Testing: Writing test scripts in Postman ensures that endpoints behave as expected after changes.
 * Mock Servers: Simulating API responses helps test integrations without relying on a live backend.
 These features make Postman a powerful tool for debugging, testing, and ensuring the reliability of APIs in both individual and group projects.

 #### Reflection Publisher-3

+##### 1. Which variation of Observer Pattern do we use in this tutorial case?

+In this tutorial case, we use the Push model of the Observer Pattern.
+The publisher (BambangShop) actively pushes data (notifications) to the subscribers by sending HTTP POST requests with the relevant information (e.g., product details and status) to the subscriber's URL.

+##### 2 .
+What are the advantages and disadvantages of using the other variation of Observer Pattern (Pull model) for this tutorial case?

+If we were to use the Pull model, the subscribers would need to actively request (pull) data from the publisher instead of the publisher pushing notifications.

+* Advantages of Pull model:
+    * Subscribers have more control over when they retrieve data, reducing unnecessary notifications if they are not interested in certain updates.
+    * It can reduce the load on the publisher, as it does not need to send notifications to all subscribers.

+* Disadvantages of Pull model:
+    * Increased complexity for subscribers, as they need to implement logic to periodically poll the publisher for updates.
+    * Higher latency, as subscribers may not receive updates immediately unless they poll frequently.
+    * Inefficient for real-time notifications, as subscribers may miss critical updates if they do not poll in time.
+    Overall, the Pull model would not be ideal for this case, as the goal is to provide real-time notifications to subscribers.

+##### 3. What will happen to the program if we decide to not use multi-threading in the notification process?

+If we do not use multi-threading in the notification process:

+* Performance Impact: The program will process each subscriber's notification sequentially.
+If there are many subscribers or if the HTTP POST requests take time to complete, the notification process will become a bottleneck, significantly slowing down the system.
+* Blocking Behavior: The main thread will be blocked while sending notifications, potentially delaying other operations (e.g., handling new requests or processing other tasks).
+* dScalability Issues: As the number of subscribers grows, the time required to notify all of them will increase linearly, making the system less scalable.
+Using multi-threading allows the program to send notifications concurrently, improving performance and ensuring that the system remains responsive even with a large number of subscribers.